azukds/Spark-CodeSpace-Test/README.md

 ![Example Codespace Image](codespace.png)

 ## AzDETechTest.ipynb
-This is the notebook that you will be working out of, please follow the instructions inside the notebook and work through the questions in the time allocated (20 mins).
+This is the notebook that you will be working out of, please follow the instructions inside the notebook and work through the questions in the time allocated (15 mins coding - 5 mins for discussion at the end).
 There will be more information about the tasks inside of the notebook.